mongodb/atlas-osb/README.md

 ### Updating a cluster

 First - note not all possible updates are supported at this time.
+Some types of updates (i.e. project/cluster renaming) are not supported by Atlas at all.

 In general, to update a plan instance:

 ```
- cf create-service -b dyno-ss mongodb-atlas-template basic-plan dyno-ss-4oh -c '{"org_id":"5ea0477597999053a5f9cbec", "cluster" :  { "mongoDBMajorVersion": "4.0" } }'
+ cf update-service -b dyno-ss mongodb-atlas-template basic-plan dyno-ss-4oh -c '{ "cluster" :  { "mongoDBMajorVersion": "4.0" } }'

-Creating service instance dyno-ss-4oh in org atlas-broker-demo / space dynoss as admin...
+Updating service instance dyno-ss-4oh in org atlas-broker-demo / space dynoss as admin...
 OK
 ```